 Under local, state and federal law, it is illegal for employers to discriminate against employees based on their religion.
 This includes not only major religions such as Judaism, Christianity, and Islam but any religious belief.
 Additionally, employers are required to provide employees with a requested religious accommodation, provided that the accommodation does not cause undue harm to the employer’s business.
-Religious accommodations are unlike other accommodations, however, such as disability accommodations.
 The best way for both employers and employees to understand their rights is by consulting an experienced NYC religious discrimination attorney.

 At Lipsky Lowe LLP, we understand that an employee’s religious beliefs may require certain practices that carry over to the workplace, such as prayer, observing religious holidays, or wearing specific types of clothing or hairstyles.
 When these practices come into conflict with an employer’s policies, we work to find a workable solution for both parties.
 Knowing that freedom of religion is a fundamental right, we are committed to ensuring that employees are granted reasonable religious accommodations.
 If an employer refuses to grant such an accommodation to you, however, we will help you obtain just compensation.

 When an employee’s sincere religious belief conflicts with an employment policy, the employer is required to accommodate those beliefs and engage in an interactive process to resolve the conflict.

 - Exceptions to dress or grooming requirements, such as allowing an employee to wear a religious headscarf (hijab) or skullcap (yarmulke), or allowing an employee to keep a long beard for religious reasons

 - Schedule changes to allow an employee to attend religious services, take time off for a weekly Sabbath day or religious holidays, breaks for prayer at specific times of the day

 - Providing a private space for prayer or other religious observances

 - Change in job duties that may conflict with an employee’s beliefs